once-aday/map675-module-05-once-aday-assignment-05/README.md

         }
 ```

-the geologyFeatureModel is the other piece to the puzzle.
+The geologyFeatureModel is the other piece to the puzzle.
 This model is an observable object that keeps track of which rock type is selected.
 When the model is initiated the selectedGeology variable is a blank string.
-When a map tap occurs and a geologic rock type is found the selectedGeology variable is updated to be that rock type:
+When a map tap occurs and a geologic rock type is found (using the model's updateSelectedGeology() function) the selectedGeology variable is updated to be that rock type:

 ```
 class geologyFeatureModel:ObservableObject {